 This means that regardless of its sex, Hereditary Grand Duke Guillaume and Countess Stephanie de Lannoy’s first child will one day become the Sovereign of Luxembourg.Filed under Luxembourg

-Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Hereditary Grand Duke Guillaume, National Day, Prince Félix of Luxembourg, Prince Louis of Luxembourg, Princess Alexandra of Luxembourg, Princess Tessy, Succession.
+Tagged Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Hereditary Grand Duke Guillaume of Luxembourg, National Day, Prince Félix of Luxembourg, Prince Louis of Luxembourg, Princess Alexandra of Luxembourg, Princess Tessy of Luxembourg, Succession.